sebastian-berlin-wmse/wikipedia-homepage/README.md

 Add `--debug` when developing to make your life easier.

+# Endpoints

+## `/suggest`

+Used internally to fetch search suggestions.

+## `/go`

+Used internally to go to a Wikipedia page.

+## `/preview-banner`

+Used to get a preview of a banner without saving it.
+Uses variables under `banner` from config.yaml.
+Parameters `url` and `selector` can be used to use content from another URL in the preview.
+See config.yaml for details.

+## `/set-banner`

+Saves banner content for subsequent visits.
+Uses variables under `banner` from config.yaml.

 # Maintenance Scripts

 These scripts can help with setting up, but aren't used during